The US Supreme Court

 "This case allows the police to stop you on the street, demand your identification, and check it for outstanding traffic warrants--even if you are doing nothing wrong," she wrote.

-The ACLU said on Twitter that it was "deeply disappointed" by the ruling, warning that the decision would have "terrible repercussions, [especially] for people of color."
-The organization also praised Sotomayor's "much needed" dissent for highlighting the racial impact of the decision.
+The ACLU said on Twitter that it was "deeply disappointed" by the ruling and warned that it would have "terrible repercussions, [especially] for people of color."
+The organization also praised Sotomayor's "much-needed" dissent for highlighting the decision's racial impact.

 Our work is licensed under Creative Commons (CC BY-NC-ND 3.0).
 Feel free to republish and share widely.